xjtuwxg/popcornlinux-doc/source/run_applications.md

 # Run applications on Popcorn Linux

 ## Run the pingpong application
 The pingpong application is located at `popcorn-compiler/docker/pingpong`.
-You need to follow this [link](build_compiler#build-popcorn-compiler-using-docker-recommended) to build it, and then send the generated popcorn binaries (i.e., `pingpong_x86-64`, `pingpong_aarch64`) to the popcorn guest OSes.
+You need to follow this [link](build_compiler.md#build-popcorn-compiler-using-docker-recommended) to build it, and then send the generated popcorn binaries (i.e., `pingpong_x86-64`, `pingpong_aarch64`) to the popcorn guest OSes.
+Make sure the popcorn binaries are at the **same location** on each guest OS.

 Next, rename the binaries on each VM:
 ```